collapsed-stacks/startups/questions/8804/how-do-i-research-the-size-of-markets.md

 - tagged: `market-research`
 - score: 2

-<p>Ideally it would be good to drill down to specific types of market and market specialisms. </p>
+Ideally it would be good to drill down to specific types of market and market specialisms.

-<p>E.g. something like contribution to revenue of tourism vs consumer technology retail and also specific areas like inbound / outbound tourism, and niches like group tours, independent travel, etc and equivalent in other industries.</p>
+E.g. something like contribution to revenue of tourism vs consumer technology retail and also specific areas like inbound / outbound tourism, and niches like group tours, independent travel, etc and equivalent in other industries.

 ## Answer 8876